neoneye/arc-notes/ARC Prize 2024/readme.md

 The file must be saved in the current dir, as: `"submission.json"`

+All the task_ids in the input challenges json file, must also be present in the `submission.json` file.
+Despite not having a prediction for that task.

+Both `"attempt_1"` and `"attempt_2"` must be present, even though my solve doesn't have 2 predictions.

 Puzzles can have multiple tests.
 Each test can have 2 attempts at a solution.